 Under its charter, the Audit and Risk Committee must have at least three members, a majority of whom should be independent Directors and all of whom should be Non-Executive Directors.
-Under its charter, the Committee shall appoint a chairman who should be an appropriately qualified independent Director and must not be Chairman of the Board.
+Further, the Committee shall appoint a Chair who should be an appropriately qualified independent Director and must not be Chairperson of the Board.
 Also, at least one member should be a qualified accountant or other financial professional with appropriate expertise of financial and accounting matters.

-As at 1 July 2020, the Audit and Risk Committee was comprised of Mr Anthony Ho and Mr Benjamin Young, with Mr Ho as the Chairman.
-Following Mr Young's resignation on 13 July 2020, Mr Jack Spencer-Cotton was appointed as a member of the Committee.
+The committee is presently comprised of Mr Anthony Ho and Mr Jack Spencer-Cotton, with Mr Anthony Ho appointed as Chair of the committee.
 As stated in section 2 above, the Board has considered the independence of Mr Ho and Mr Spencer-Cotton and it has been determined that both Directors are independent.

 The primary role of the Audit and Risk Committee is to assist the Board in carrying out its accounting, auditing, financial reporting and risk management responsibilities, including: